adam-wozniak/website/_portfolios/2022-04-01-pangaroids-video-game.md

 ---
 title: Pangaroids (PC/Mac)
 date: 2022-04-01 00:00:00
 description: Pangaroids is now available on PC and Mac.
-Get it free on Steam...
+It’s a small game inspired by old school arcade classics.
+Get it FREE on Steam...
 featured_image: /images/pangaroids-video-game.png
 ---